kubernetes/community/contributors/devel/pull-requests.md

 ## 8. It's OK to Push Back

 Sometimes reviewers make mistakes.
 It's OK to push back on changes your reviewer requested.
 If you have a good reason for doing something a certain way, you are absolutely allowed to debate the merits of a requested change.
+Both the reviewer and reviwee should strive to discuss these issues in a polite and respectful manner.

 You might be overruled, but you might also prevail.
 We're pretty reasonable people.
 Mostly.